Hail, Caesar! (2016) – Blu-ray + DVD + Digital HD

 A quartet of making-of featurettes would feel a lot more substantial with soundbites from the Coens, who are seen but not heard; it actually doesn’t reflect well on the film that even The Ladykillers had them actively participating in the DVD extras.
 Nevertheless, they are much-fêted by the cast and by executive producer Robert Graf, especially in “Directing Hollywood” (9 mins., HD), which is basically about how the Coen Bros. have reached that point where they can call any actor for any project and expect to hear a “yes.”
 The fascinating origins of Hail, Caesar! are addressed so briefly and archly that you don’t know whether to believe them.
 (In short, George Clooney liked the idea for it enough that he announced it as one of his next movies before the Coens had written a word of it, forcing their hand.)
 Tilda Swinton makes one of the keener observations, i.e., that the Brothers “don’t just write words, they write speed as well.”
 Alden Ehrenreich says something similar about their writing navigating performance in “The Stars Align” (12 mins., HD): His character’s twangy accent came naturally to him, apparently, because the part was written phonetically.
 (Split-screen comparisons of the script and scenes make this explicit.)
 “An Era of Glamour” (6 mins., HD) focuses on the wardrobe challenges and Jess Gonchor’s production design, with costume designer Mary Zophres (who’s worked with the Coens since Fargo) unsurprisingly calling Hail, Caesar! a massive undertaking.
 Gonchor’s sets are aces but I do wonder what Dennis Gasner would’ve done had he been available to continue what he started on Barton Fink, for which he was Oscar-nominated.

 Lastly, in “Magic of a Bygone Era” (6 mins., HD), the likes of “No Dames” choreographer Chris Gattelli and the director of the synchronized-swimming troupe Aqualilies, Mesha Kussman, discuss homage.
 What’s cool is the bit of B-roll showing how Scarlett Johansson emerged from underwater completely dry and wide-eyed.
 (It was shot backwards, of course.)
 It made me long for more insight into the manifold technical challenges that go into aping Old Hollywood; Deakins, for instance, insisted on that pink “Merrily We Dance” decor because it would produce more contrast in black-and-white, but that sort of thing is glossed over.
-The absence of Deakins among these talking heads may in fact be more detrimental than Joel and Ethan’s.
+The absence of Deakins among these talking heads may be more detrimental than Joel and Ethan’s.
 Semi-forced trailers for “The Unbreakable Kimmy Schmidt”‘s DVD release, My Big Fat Greek Wedding 2, The Boss, Race, and Rock the Kasbah cue up on startup of the platter, which comes with DVD and digital copies of the film.

 Hailcaesar2